Log234/VirtualizedEvolution/Design/Tasks/README.md

 ### Text
 Text tasks will consist of some query to be answered.
+We should consider whether to reveal the "correct answer" or not, as this is a question I feel is up for debate.
+Both static and dynamic tasks could be implemented here as well.

 These tasks may be difficult to formulate, as the correct answer may be difficult to validate.
 Here are some suggestions: